Choosing residency or citizenship for visa-free travel

 They are rather similar.
 A visa is a document that allows a foreigner to cross the border of a specific country or territory.
 It can be a non-immigrant and an immigrant.
 An immigrant visa is basically a residence permit that allows a foreigner to stay in the country for a long period, work or study there or perform other activities.

-Citizenship is the best status for traveling as usually it allows you to enter more countries visa-free.
+Citizenship is the best status for travelling as usually it allows you to enter more countries visa-free.
 For example, with Malta permanent residence you can visit only 27 countries of the Schengen Area without visas.
 At the same time, Maltese citizenship gives you an opportunity to freely visit 185 countries.

 That depends on the countries of your citizenship and on the country you would like to travel to.
 The stronger your passports are, the fewer countries will require you to have a travel visa.